-Internal approval via the electronic Research Administration (eRA) system is required for submission of a funding/grant application to an external funding agency (Proposal approval) or for specific scenarios (see Table below) where a researcher requires sign-off of an awarded research contract (Contract approval) by the Research Contracts & Innovation (RC&I) office.
+Internal approval via the electronic Research Administration (eRA) system is required for submission of a funding/grant application to an external funding agency (Application-stage approval) or for specific scenarios (see Table below) where a researcher requires sign-off of an awarded research contract (Contract-stage approval) by the Research Contracts & Innovation (RC&I) office.

 |Application-stage approvals||When do I use this application type?|

 |Proposal Approval (clinical or non-clinical trials)||Must be completed when a researcher applies for a research grant, e.g. in response to a specific funding opportunity announcement or request for applications from an external funding agency.|

 |Preliminary Proposal Approval||Must be completed when a researcher intends to submit a letter of intent or preliminary application (also known as an outline proposal or first stage proposal of a two-stage process) to an external funder in which they supply a budget broken down by cost category.|

 |South African Medical Research Council Self-initiated Research Scheme||Must be completed when a researcher applies for the South African Medical Research Council (SAMRC) Self-initiated Research (SIR) Grants Programme.
 Only use this form for the SAMRC SIR scheme.
 For other SAMRC funding schemes, please use the ‘Proposal Approval’ form when applying for funds|

 |Poliomyelitis Research Foundation||Must be completed when a researcher applies for Poliomyelitis Research Foundation (PRF) Research Grants and Major Impact Projects.|

 |Contract-stage approvals||When do I use this application type?|

 |Contract Approval (clinical or non-clinical trials)||Applicable when a researcher is awarded a research contract from a funder or arising from commissioned/consultancy/industry-led contract research for which: